bamurtaugh/dev-container-spec/overview.md

 ### <a href="#metadata-format" name="metadata-format" class="anchor">  A structured metadata format </a>

 Like the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) before it, the first format in the specification, [`devcontainer.json`](implementors/json_reference), was born out of necessity.
-It is a structured metadata format that tools can use to store any needed configuration required to develop inside of local or cloud-based containerized coding.
+It is a structured JSON with Comments (jsonc) metadata format that tools can use to store any needed configuration required to develop inside of local or cloud-based containerized coding.
 While this metadata can be persisted in a `devcontainer.json` today, we envision that this same structured data can be embedded in images and other formats -- all while retaining a common object model for consistent processing.

 ### <a href="#Development-vs-production" name="Development-vs-production" class="anchor"> Development vs production </a>